maplibre/maplibre.github.io/README.md

 ## Pull Request Approvals

-Pull Requests need to be approved by at least one Governing Board or Team member, see our [About page](https://maplibre.org/about).
+Pull Requests need to be approved by our Coordinator, see our [About page](https://maplibre.org/about).